hoanghuy89/CNN-from-first-principle/README.md

 - Adam optimization (https://arxiv.org/abs/1412.6980)
 - Cross entropy loss and Mean square error

-MNIST and CIFAR10 for evaluation.
+MNIST and CIFAR10 datsets are used for evaluation.

 The network declaration and using is similar to that of pytorch.
 ```python